December, 2000 Carole Keeton Rylander Texas Comptroller of Public Accounts |

 Underused rural hospitals also could become alternative facilities for inmates released on special needs parole.
 Texas has not yet adequately explored alternatives to incarceration for elderly inmates, such as assisted living, sheltered work environments, and related programs.
 The Senate Committee on Criminal Justice is studying alternatives to incarceration as part of its Interim Committee charge.

-A. The Texas Board of Pardons and Paroles should expand its criteria for terminal illness to a 12-month life expectancy so that more inmates can qualify for special needs parole making them eligible for federal funds.
+expand its criteria for terminal illness to a 12-month life expectancy so that

+The Parole Board only considers inmates for special needs parole who have six months or less to live, as determined by the independent assessments of two physicians.
+Of 922 cases referred for special needs parole in fiscal 1998, 74 percent or 680 were classified as ineligible because they were not within six months of death as determined by parole guidelines.
 By increasing the number of offenders released on special needs parole, the Texas Department of Criminal Justice (TDCJ) would open up prison beds for younger, violent offenders.
 With a prison population of 151,100 as of August 31, 2000, Texas faces a critical need for more prison space.
-Moving more eligible offenders into alternative facilities also would reduce some of the high medical costs of a growing elderly prison population.
+Moving more eligible offenders into alternative facilities also would reduce some of the high medical costs of a growing elderly prison population. |

-B. State law should be amended to expand the medical criteria for special needs parole review to include long-term care.
+medical criteria for special needs parole review to include long-term

 This change would qualify inmates with advanced Hepatitis C and other serious medical problems for special needs parole.
-These inmates could be released to an alternative long-term care facility with security provided by an on-site parole officer and appropriate electronic monitoring devices.
+These inmates could be released to an alternative long-term care facility with security provided by an on-site parole officer and appropriate electronic monitoring devices. |

-C. The Texas Council on Offenders with Mental Impairments (TCOMI) and the Texas Department of Human Services (DHS) should issue requests for proposals to open a secure nursing home in an urban area exclusively for eligible offenders.
+issue requests for proposals to open a secure nursing home in an urban area

+DHS should determine the level of security a nursing home could have without jeopardizing Medicaid or Medicare dollars.
+DHS also should explore what kinds of electronic monitoring devices could be used for this population.
 Many offenders are from the state’s large urban areas.
-A nursing home for special needs offenders in an urban area would give families more opportunity to visit and would have the necessary medical facilities nearby.
+A nursing home for special needs offenders in an urban area would give families more opportunity to visit and would have the necessary medical facilities nearby. |

-D. TCOMI and the Texas Department of Criminal Justice (TDCJ) should work together to strengthen the provisions of special needs parole so that more eligible inmates can be transferred to alternative care facilities.
+needs parole so that more eligible inmates can be transferred to alternative

 Presently, inmates can turn down special needs parole by refusing to sign the parole certificate.
-If urban and rural alternative facilities are in place for these inmates, they should be transferred to them.
+If urban and rural alternative facilities are in place for these inmates, they should be transferred to them. |

 The current average daily cost for a special needs inmate is $53.50.
 Texas would realize savings by releasing more offenders on special needs parole.
 The majority of special needs offenders would be released to alternative care in nursing-home facilities.
 The cost of nursing home care averages $86 per day and would be covered under Medicaid.
 In 2001, Medicaid coverage for this population would be provided by the federal government (60.6 percent) and the state (39.4 percent).
 The net savings to the state would be $19.71 per day or $7,194 per year for each special needs offender released to a long-term nursing home facility.